ka-kwok/telecom-churn-ml-prediction/README.md

 ## 🔹 9.
 Project Plan
 **Implementation & Maintenance Workflow:**
-- Ideation and Project Setup
+1. **Ideation and Project Setup**
-- Data cleaning and preprocessing
+* Define project objectives, scope, and success metrics.
+* Prepare tools and environment for data analytics.

+2. **Data Cleaning and Preprocessing**
+* Handle missing data, remove duplicates, address PII, and prepare the dataset for analysis.

-- Exploratory Data Analysis (EDA) and visualization
+3. **Exploratory Data Analysis (EDA) and Visualization**
-- Feature engineering and data transformation
+* Explore customer behavior patterns and churn trends using descriptive statistics and visual analytics.

+4. **Feature Engineering and Data Transformation**
+* Create derived features such as customer type and internet add-on counts to improve model performance.

+5. **Model Training and Hyperparameter Tuning**
-- Model training and hyperparameter tuning (Logistic Regression, AdaBoost, Random Forest, XGBoost)
+* Train and optimize multiple models — Logistic Regression, AdaBoost, Random Forest, and XGBoost — to identify the best performer.

-- Model evaluation and explainability (confusion matrix, feature importance, SHAP)
+6. **Model Evaluation and Explainability**
+* Assess models using confusion matrix, precision/recall, F1, and ROC-AUC metrics.
+Apply SHAP and feature importance for interpretability.

+7. **Dashboard Development (Streamlit)**
-- Dashboard development using Streamlit for interactive churn prediction and monitoring
+* Build an interactive Streamlit dashboard for real-time churn prediction and business insights visualization.

+*Future Substainable Development*

+8. **Model Retraining and Maintenance**
-- Model retraining scheduled monthly with new data
+* Schedule monthly retraining with new data to maintain accuracy and adapt to customer behavior changes.

-- Continuous monitoring for data drift and retraining as needed
-- Future enhancement: Full deployment as a Streamlit-based monitoring dashboard
+9. **Continuous Monitoring and Data Drift Detection**
+* Track model performance over time and trigger retraining when drift or accuracy degradation is detected.

+10. **Potential Enhancements**
+* Extend to a fully deployed Streamlit-based churn monitoring and analytics platform with API integration.

 ### Agile Methodology